 Read, write, submit.
 Read, write, Submit.
 Read, write, submit.

 Read as many articles, poems, blogs, blurbs, novels, and descriptions as you can.
 Write as many blogs, tweets, posts, and stories as you can.
 Submit everywhere you can – but only to the appropriate outlets and only with original work.
-Submitting the same one piece to twenty magazines may increase your odds of getting it published, but I’ve learned that if you submit twenty different pieces out into the world I become stronger at my craft.
+Submitting the same one piece to twenty magazines may increase your odds of getting it published, but I’ve learned that if you submit twenty different pieces out into the world you become stronger at your craft.
 This is what my experience has taught me.